Report on EASP Medium-Size Meeting: The Psychology of Attitudes: Experience-based Versus Information-based Attitude Processes

 The full program together with the abstracts can be downloaded here: https://www.uam.es/otros/persuasion/attitude-meetings.html

 Given both the breadth as well as the depth of the contributions and discussions, a general and summarizing conclusion is almost impossible.
 However, a tentative summary regarding the overarching theme of the meeting seems to be that the clear distinction between attitude acquisition and attitude change from experiences (e.g., due to evaluative conditioning) and acquisition and change from information might be more apparent than real.
 For example, attitude change due to experiences (such as throwing away a list with written-down thoughts) strongly depend on the meaning that is given by participants to the experiences.
 It seems that both routes interactively determine attitude acquisition and changes, and future theories should incorporate both routes to allow a more comprehensive picture of this core topic of social psychology.

 In addition, we received very positive feedback regarding both the scientific as well as the social part of the meeting.
 We want to thank all the people who participated for their time and their commitment, the great presentations, the lively and constructive exchange, and for the immensely enjoyable time we all spend together.

-The meeting was organized locally by Christian Unkelbach, Anne Gast, and Sascha Topolinksi, and externally by Pablo Briñol, Geoff Haddock, Rob Holland, Greg Maio, Richard Petty, and Duane Wegener.
-Invaluable support was provided in all organizational matters by Monika Wegener, and during the conference by Lea Boecker, Jasmin Richter, Borys Ruszpel, Hans Alves, Pinar Ugurlar, and Taylor Benedict.
+The meeting was organised locally by Christian Unkelbach, Anne Gast, and Sascha Topolinksi, and externally by Pablo Briñol, Geoff Haddock, Rob Holland, Greg Maio, Richard Petty, and Duane Wegener.
+Invaluable support was provided in all organisational matters by Monika Wegener, and during the conference by Lea Boecker, Jasmin Richter, Borys Ruszpel, Hans Alves, Pinar Ugurlar, and Taylor Benedict.